AnubhavChaturvedi-GitHub/AnubhavChaturvedi-GitHub/README.md

     <img src="https://komarev.com/ghpvc/?username=anubhavchaturvedi-github&label=Profile%20views&color=0e75b6&style=flat" alt="anubhavchaturvedi-github" width="150" height="28" />

 🚀 **Anubhav Chaturvedi**
-Anubhav Chaturvedi is the Founder and CEO of NetHyTech Industries, a renowned software engineer, and an influential YouTuber. creator Dive into cutting-edge tech insights, master software development, and explore innovation like never before.
+Anubhav Chaturvedi is the Founder and CEO of NetHyTech , a renowned software engineer, and an influential YouTuber. creator Dive into cutting-edge tech insights, master software development, and explore innovation like never before.
 Join the NetHyTech community on YouTube – where knowledge meets inspiration.
 Subscribe to @NetHyTech and elevate your tech game!

 ---